duduita/leetcode/algorithms2/questions.md

 - Review Trie! (hardiest question of this list) REVIEWD!
 - Serialize and Deserialize Binary Tree (understand space in serialize and recursion in dereserialize)
 - Serialize and Deserialize BST which the difference between BT and BST, in this case?
+- Populating Next Right Pointers in Each Node II (insane recursion)